Get on Board: How to Increase Engagement Now

 With Pat Crosscombe & Bonnie Oakes Charron

-Pat, what are you hearing in the world of condo boards?
-Is it difficult to get owners to run for the board?
+Bonnie: “What are you hearing in the world of condo boards?
+Is it difficult to get owners to run for the board?”

 Sounds like both types of boards have their challenges.
 Let’s look at four tips to generate more interest and motivate potential directors to play a bigger role.

 Pat Crosscombe: Transparency, transparency, transparency